GeoscienceAustralia/ptha/propagation/SWALS/examples/generic_example/README.md

 ## The tests

 The test-suite runs this code in the source-region of the 2011 Tohoku tsunami, using a number of different solver options.
+The earthquake source was selected from among randomly generated sources, so is not a precise representation of the real forcing of Tohoku.

-It performs a regression test by checking that the difference between the modelled and observed wave is very close to previously computed values (these are distinct for each solver).
+We perform a regression test by checking that the difference between the modelled and observed wave is very close to previously computed values (which are distinct for each solver).
+The idea is to detect any changes in the solver predictions; the model is not supposed to give precise agreement to the data.

-It also checks that models using a rise-time (i.e. applying the earthquake forcing over a finite time) give solutions that are equivalent to temporally smoothed solutions of models with an instantaneous forcing.
+We also check that for models using a rise-time (i.e. applying the earthquake forcing over a finite time), the solutions are equivalent to temporally smoothed solutions from models using an instantaneous forcing.
 * This is true analytically for the linear shallow water equations.
 * In the specific situation tested, it is also a good approximation for the nonlinear shallow water equations.